peterloes/SmartAnimalTraps/README.md

 ![My image](https://github.com/peterloes/SmartAnimalTraps/blob/main/Getting_Started_Tutorial/31_RadioModuleV1.5_ServoModified.JPG)

-The radio handheld transmitter is able to open and close the shutter, from a distance tested over 100 metres.
+The radio handheld transmitter is able to open, close and to rotates the shutter, from a distance tested over 100 metres.

 ### Current consumption: